JMestre32/CS50-Intro-To-Programming-with-Python/Exceptions/README.md

 <h3><ins> NameError </ins> </h3>
 NameError usually refers to your code, it typically means that you're doing something with your variable that you shouldn't.

+For example, in number.py, look at the third version of the program that produces a name error.
+In the event that a user inputs something that is NOT a number, something like 'cat', passing 'cat' as an argument to the int conversion function makes the int function raise a ValueError.
+Notice that the last line is not indented, no matter what it will execute.
+So, when that line executes it raises a NameError, because it is not defined at the moment.

+Introducing an else to the code makes the last line and the rest of the code mutually exclusive.
+The else is ONLY used if we try the second line of code AND succeed.